milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 #### 3. Check the K8s cluster status

 Run `$ kubectl cluster-info` to check the status of the K8s cluster you just created.
 Ensure that you can access the K8s cluster via `kubectl`.
+If you have not installed `kubectl` locally, see [Use kubectl inside minikube](https://minikube.sigs.k8s.io/docs/handbook/kubectl/).

 ## Deploy Milvus Operator